FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

 ```
 flutter_typeahead: ^1.8.0
 ```
 a newer version will probably be out by the time you read this to please get the right one from [here](https://pub.dev/packages/flutter_typeahead).
-Don't forget to import
+Don't forget to import it!

 Now we need to replace the `TextFormField` with the `TypeAheadFormField` widget, that has all the properties of `TextFormField`.